There’s a new type of credit report for you to worry about.

 Shouldn’t you have the right to know what is being said about you?

 The Employment Report was created by The Telx Corporation, which was founded in 1971.
 Talx’s primary business involved contesting unemployment claims on behalf of employers.
 (So you know which side of the fence they’re on.) here’s a little article the New York Times wrote about them.
 (NY Times Article)

-During the late 1990s, one of Talx’s clients requested a system which would handle employment and salary verification, The Work Number was born.
-This system allowed companies to outsource a large portion of their Human Resources Departments into an automated system which would gather employment information on a weekly basis.
+During the late 1990s, one of Talx’s clients requested a system that would handle employment and salary verification, The Work Number was born.
+This system allowed companies to outsource a large portion of their Human Resources Departments into an automated system that would gather employment information on a weekly basis.

-The system became so successful that Talx sold it’s employee benefit unit and decided to focus solely on employment data gathering and distribution.
+The system became so successful that Talx sold its employee benefits unit and decided to focus solely on employment data gathering and distribution.

 In 2007, Telx was bought by the Equifax credit reporting agency.